qtepics/qtepics.github.io/environment_variables.md

 ### QE_CAQTDM_MAJOR_VERSION (Required if QE_CAQTDM is defined)

 This specifies the major version of the caQtDM being used.
-Currently, as of November 2019, only version 4 is supporetd.
+Currently, as of November 2019, only version 4 is supported.
+We have dropped support for version 3.

 ### QE_CAQTDM_LIB (Optional)